Holistic Approach Required for Data Security

 Maintaining the security of private data is a significant responsibility for any public entity.
 Private data can be valuable to thieves and hackers who often sell the information on the black market worldwide.
 Despite the best measures that information technology professionals use to safeguard data and computer systems, thieves continually adapt to overcome these defenses.

-The purpose of “Essentials of Data Compromise Prevention and Cyber-security” is to facilitate an organization’s entity-wide approach to creating a strong and resilient data- and cyber-security system.
+The purpose of “Essentials of Data Security for Public Entities” is to facilitate an organization’s entity-wide approach to creating a strong and resilient data- and cyber-security program.
 This guide should be shared at multiple levels within an organization, including IT professionals, elected board members, executive directors and administrators, department heads, managers and others as appropriate (e.g., safety committee).

 The ideal use of the resource is before an incident occurs to assist in incident prevention strategies, incident response plans and employee education.
 Information about policies and best practices for a variety of topics are included.
 The book also provides check lists with each chapter to help determine which data security areas need improvement.